"There's no one else who sounds like Dan Hicks, who writes like him, who has that

 Dan signed with Surfdog Records in 1998.
 "Beatin' The Heat", Dan's first studio opus since 1978, was released in August of 2000.
 It featured a return to the Hot Licks name and format - complete with new Lickettes.
 It garnered rave reviews, and was chosen by Time.Com as one of the Top Ten CDs of 2000.
 A live CD ("Alive & Lickin'") soon followed.

-In September of 2003, Surfdog released a DVD/CD package featuring much of Dan's 60th Birthday Bash concert, as well as interviews with musicians of note speaking about Dan's influence.
+In September of 2003, Surfdog released a brilliant DVD/CD package featuring much of Dan's 60th Birthday Bash concert, which was held at San Francisco's Warfield Theater, as well as interviews with musicians of note speaking about Dan's influence.

 "Beneath the Diamond Sky: Haight-Ashbury 1965-1970" by Barney Hoskyns